SICW: Red Rock to Woolgoolga

 Red Rock, Corindi Beach, Arrawarra Beach, Mullaway Beach

 We recommend that you get up early to take in the amazing views from the Headland before you start.
 The route begins at the Little Beach Lookout with views of the mouth of the estuary (Corindi River) to the left, and a sheltered cove to the right.
-Heading up over the headland of rust coloured rocks and a massive rock jutting out of the ocean.
-Hit the sand and began your journey south with the shimmering ocean and the picturesque coastline.
-The first stop for coffee cravings and a muffin is at Koko’s Cafe.
+Heading up over the headland of rust-coloured rocks and a massive rock jutting out of the ocean.
+Hit the sand and begin your journey south with the shimmering ocean and the picturesque coastline.

 With the Woolgoolga surf club approaching, there’s not long to go before you reach your accommodation with the promise of a hot shower and a soft couch to sink into.